Zac Build Guide by Her0mars

 How to deal with ranged CC

-The easy solution for this is banshees veil, the better solution for this is; have your teammates or yourself bait it out then go, many times you won't be able to bait out all the enemies CC so wait for them to waste it trying to do something dumb or wait for the most impactful skill to be used / wasted then go.
-Using this tactic and getting banshees will ensure the highest success rate.
+the best solution for this is to have your teammates or yourself bait it out then go, many times you won't be able to bait out all the enemies CC so wait for them to waste it trying to do something dumb or wait for the most impactful skill to be used / wasted then go.
+Using this tactic and getting more tenacity will ensure the highest success rate.

 How to deal with High mobility champions

 The best thing I can say is prepare to predict and get pseudo CC items like Dead Man's Plate and Randuin's Omen This has to potential to be very difficult for you but is more or less a skill based thing to deal with.
 Either they have amazing reaction times and you can't hit them, or you have amazing predictions and they can't dodge you properly.
 When looking to engage try to wait for their mobility skills to be down such as Ezreal's Arcane Shift or other dash / blinks.
 Another very viable method is to wait for your teammates to CC one of them and then follow up on it.
 The most common method I use against high mobility champions, or anyone really is to wait for them to push up then engage, rather than waiting on a neutral stand-off or allied push in which you would most likely fight under tower.
 Engaging when the enemy pushes up is a very consistent way to get a good engage and catch the enemy off guard as most teams tend to feel more secure / strong when pushing up as opposed to being pushed.
 Another benefit to this method of dealing with high mobility comps is that because the enemy is pushing they will be closer to your team meaning easier follow up by your allies.
 Heck even increasing your mobility will help a bit against these kind of champions.
 Remember that against high mobility champions every ability hit on them will have a profound impact especially if it does a lot of damage so just try to land one or two abilities and everything should work out well.